StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 1. Check the [release notes](#release-notes) section at the bottom of this page to find the required image tag and helm chart version for the release.
     - Update the image tag in `values.yaml`.
-    - Fetch the updated helm chart version:
+    - Fetch the helm chart version:
         ```text
         helm fetch stackstate/anomaly-detection --version 4.1.18
         ```